Russwater RPG Ruleset

 Most combatants are seen to be able finish their actions within the round regardless of their turn order or if actions occurring in the round mean they will become incapacitated next round.
 The idea of going first in a round meaning you will be able to drop an enemy instantly and stopping them from having their turn in the round is generally not true.
 This takes pressure off the turn order.

-PCs get two actions per a round.
+PCs get one action and one movement per round.

 They can include: